 8. Can I connect my turntable to a computer?

-Yes, you can connect your turntable to a computer using a USB interface.
+You can connect your turntable to a computer using a USB interface.
 This allows you to digitize your vinyl collection and listen to your records on your computer or mobile device.